If You’re New To The Neighborhood

 Ours is a native vegetation neighborhood.
 Any removal of that vegetation, including cacti, mesquite and palo verde trees, that goes beyond standard pruning requires approval from the Board.

 There are two exceptions to this policy.
 Desert broom is an invasive plant that will take over your garden and those of your neighbors in a stunningly short time.
 Mistletoe is a parasitic plant that can eventually kill a mesquite or palo verde tree if allowed to grow unchecked.
 We would greatly appreciate your active involvement in eradicating these two plants from our neighborhood.
 If you need help identifying them on your property, feel free to call a Board member.

 We would also appreciate your keeping an eye on the vegetation that borders the street along your property line and prune it back where necessary in order to maintain good sight lines for drivers and unencumbered road access for pedestrians.

 Cat 8 holds its annual meeting for the neighborhood on the first week in November.
 At that time, we elect new members to the Board, hear reports from the Treasurer and other committee heads and discuss any issues that are of current interest to the neighborhood.
 Occasionally, we have a speaker or short program of general interest.
 You’ll receive notice of the meeting as well as a ballot in the mail at least one month in advance.

-The Board meets on the FOURTH MONDAY every other month, Jan, Mar, May, Jul, Sep, Nov at 7:00 p.m. at the Catalina Foothills Church, 2150 E. Orange Grove Road.
+The Board meets on the FOURTH MONDAY every month (Except December) at 7:00 p.m. at the Catalina Foothills Church, 2150 E. Orange Grove Road.
 Please contact our Stratford Management representative to find out which room the meeting will be held in.
-Any resident is welcome to attend.
+All residents are welcome to attend.
 If you’d like to address the Board or have a topic placed on the Agenda, please let our Stratford Management representative know in advance.

 Looking Out For Each Other